 ALIEN

-The holidays are slowly coming to an end, but that doesn't mean the end of the photo season, which lasts all year round.
+The holidays are slowly coming to an end, but that doesn't mean an end to the year-round photography season.

-So I wander around with my camera, trying to find some interesting shots.
+So I'm wandering around with my camera, trying to find some interesting shots.

-Unfortunately, I have to say that the number of insects (my favourite models) has dropped alarmingly.
+Unfortunately, I have to say that the number of insects (my favorites) has decreased alarmingly.

-So when something finally appears, it automatically becomes my target – for photography, of course 😏.
+So when something finally appears, it automatically becomes a target – a photo opportunity, of course 😏.

-Recently, while hiking, I became interested in wasps, which appeared in large numbers on the path, digging burrows in which they laid their eggs – on insects they brought from nearby grasses.
+Recently, while hiking, I became interested in wasps, which appeared in large numbers on the path, digging burrows in which they lay eggs – on insects they bring from nearby grasses.

-Then there was a series of strange encounters - including with... a panda and the titular alien - but more on that later :-)
+Then came a series of strange encounters – including with… a panda and the titular alien – but more on that later :-)

-And to start with, a butterfly - a red admiral (Vanessa atalanta), sitting on a tree trunk.
+First up was a butterfly – the Red Admiral (Vanessa atalanta), perched on a tree trunk.

 Red admiral (Vanessa atalanta)

-I settled down with my camera, hoping for some interesting shots.
+I settled down with my camera, hoping to get some interesting shots.

-There are no spectacular photos, but I did wait for the moment when one of them brought an insect, pulled it into a burrow, and then buried it.
+There aren't any spectacular photos, but I managed to see the moment when one dragged an insect into its burrow, and then buried it.

-The wasps are mostly red-banded sand wasp (unfortunately, I don't know which ones).
+The wasps are mostly red-banded sand wasp (I’m not 100% certain, unfortunately).

-I learned that the victims are alive but paralysed and serve as food for the larvae that will hatch from the eggs laid.
+I learned that the victims are alive but paralyzed when they are brought to the burrows, and serve as food for the larvae that hatch from the eggs.

-Wasps seem to have ADHD because they move like crazy - everything is fast.
+The wasps must have ADHD because they move like crazy—everything is so fast.

-I wanted to capture the moment when the prey was pulled into the burrow and... nothing.
+I wanted to capture on film the moment when the prey was dragged into the burrow, and...
+I failed.

-The photos were taken in a series at a speed of about 5 frames per second.
+The photos were taken in a burst at a speed of about 5 frames per second.

 A photographic horror.

-Maybe if it was my first missed photo, I would be disappointed, but such moments are unfortunately quite common, so I'm not despairing.
+Maybe if this were my first missed photo, I'd be disappointed, but unfortunately, such moments are common, so I'm not surprised.

-Then it started to bury the burrow and after that you can't really see where it was.
+Then she started burying her burrow and afterward you can't really see where it was.

-Another wasp flew to the burrow next to it - I only photographed its abdomen as it entered.
+Another wasp flew into the nearby burrow – I only photographed the abdomen as it entered.

-Once it went in, it had to come out, so I waited and waited and waited.
+If it entered, it had to come out – so I waited, waited, waited.

-Finally, there was some movement.
-I was on high alert, barely breathing...
-And suddenly, a head appeared in the opening...
-A panda's head, seriously!
-See for yourselves!
+Finally, there was some movement – complete mobilization – I was barely breathing… And suddenly, a head appeared in the hole… Pandas – seriously!
+See for yourself!

-I know it's the same wasp – that's what my head tells me, but my eyes see something else.
+I know it's the same wasp – that's what my head tells me, but my eyes see something differentnt.

-If you've read my previous posts, you know that my perception of the world is a bit different 😂.
+If anyone has read my previous posts, they know that my perception of the world is different 😂.

 I tend to see what I want to see 😊.

-It's actually a European beewolf (Philanthus triangulum) also known as the bee-killer wasp – a wasp disliked by beekeepers – its victims are usually bees, which it paralyses and brings to its nest.
+It's actually a European beewolf (Philanthus triangulum) also known as the bee-killer wasp – a wasp disliked by beekeepers – its victims are usually bees, which it brings back to the nest, paralyzed.

 Grey weaver beetles ( Charagmus gressorius )

-Out of the corner of my eye, I noticed movement and a viper crawled out onto the path – I had been looking for one since spring, and here was such a surprise.
-Admittedly, the viper was the size of a pencil, but still, and quite a feisty one at that, as it tried to scare me.
+Out of the corner of my eye, I noticed movement; a viper crawled onto the path – I'd been looking for it since spring, and what a surprise!
+Admittedly, this viper was only the size of a pencil – but still.
+And quite the brawler, too, because it tried to scare me.

-When I reached the car park, I was sitting on a bench drinking water when I noticed movement in the grass.
-I went over and saw a beautiful insect, which, upon closer inspection, turned out to be... an alien (cover photo).
+I walked over and spotted a beautiful insect, which, upon closer inspection, turned out to be… an alien (headline photo).

 In fact, it's a Common Antlion (Myrmeleon formicarius).